 Fresh thinking in order pickup

-So, use the wide lens when thinking about order pickup lockers.
+So, to recap, be sure to use the wide lens when thinking about smart food lockers.
 If you don’t, you’ll spend a lot of money on a lot of boxes to generate very little return.
 Yes, there is work involved in doing it right, but the benefits are huge: delightful customer experiences, labor resource and dollar savings, better DSP management, metrics and insights to manage the takeout business, and more.
-We at Apex would be happy to help you get started.
+The food locker experts at Apex would be happy to help you get started.